-can't reach.
+Q: Why is flossing that a toothbrush just can't reach.
 Plaque Brushing your that remains between teeth obviously is an teeth can harden into important part of your tartar.
-Brushing and daily regimen of oral flossing can remove Only your rid of food particles dentist can remove that embed themselves tartar.
+Brushing and daily regimen of oral flossing can remove Only your narrow string that you the proper technique. can work into the tiny It's information that spaces between your will keep your smile hygiene.
+Brushing gets plaque. rid of food particles dentist can remove that embed themselves tartar.
 The bacteria in the crevices that cause tooth decay between your teeth and thrive on plaque and gums.
 Brushing also tartar.
 A conscientious helps remove plaque program of brushing that builds up along and flossing can keep the gum line.
 But your mouth relatively brushing can only do free of bacteria that so much.
 The best way can cause tooth decay to get rid of plaque and gum disease.
-Talk that accumulates on to your dentist about your teeth is to floss. not only the value of Simply said, floss, the flossing but also about narrow string that you the proper technique. can work into the tiny It's information that spaces between your will keep your smile so important?
+Talk that accumulates on to your dentist about your teeth is to floss. not only the value of Simply said, floss, the flossing but also about really clean the spaces Citvof ACityot ALACHUA